ShowTable of Contents

-Why Lotus Mobile Connect?
+Why IBM Mobile Connect?

 How does it work?

-Now that the token is present in the HTTP flows, the HTTP access service opens a connection to an enterprise host and relays traffic back and forth, similar to an SSL/TLS gateway.
+Now that the token is present in the HTTP flows, the HTTP Access Service opens a connection to an enterprise host and relays traffic back and forth, similar to an SSL/TLS gateway.

 What it's not

-LMC's clientless support is not an HTTP proxy.
+IMC's clientless support is not an HTTP proxy.
 It does not cache any content or store any information contained in the body of the HTTP data flow.
 It is not an optimizer, compressor, or token reducer, and it is not able to flush a browser's cache.
-Because a secure session cookie is used, users must be sure to exit the browser session when they finish with an application session.Architecture of LMC and Traveler
+Because a secure session cookie is used, users must be sure to exit the browser session when they finish with an application session.Architecture of IMC and Traveler

 - Public key algorithms